AliceO2Group/WebUi/Framework/docs/guide/async-calls.md

 }
 ```

-fetchClient inherit from native [fetch](https://developer.mozilla.org/fr/docs/Web/API/Fetch_API/Using_Fetch).
-All options can be used:
+fetchClient inherit from native [fetch](https://developer.mozilla.org/fr/docs/Web/API/Fetch_API/Using_Fetch) and automatically add a token to the request.
+All options from `fetch` can be used:

 ```js
 const options = {